pikatchu/closedsource/book/0070-headquarters.md

 The next morning, Leo was woken up by Elias shaking his shoulder—more forcefully than usual.

 “Wake up, kid.
 Get dressed.
-We’re leaving soon.”
+We're leaving soon.”

 As they stepped onto the street, Elias was moving fast, his eyes scanning the surroundings.

-“We’re taking the subway.
-It’s quicker.”
+“We're taking the subway.
+It's quicker.”

 Leo hurried to keep up.
 “Where are we going?”

 “East Village.”

-Leo didn’t ask more questions.
+Leo didn't ask more questions.
 He just followed.

 A short subway ride later, they exited onto a busy street.